Sima de los Huesos hominins: Violence

-Cranium 17 presents two nearly identical, connected, rectangular perimortem depression fractures on the left frontal squama (Trauma 1 below and Trauma 2 above).
-The injuries are angled in acutely at different trajectories, respectively 32.5°–44.8° and 49.2°.
-The injuries are consistent with powerful blunt force trauma, passing through the bone into the brain.
-The identical shape (even baring the same notch in the same position) suggests that they were caused by the same object, and their different trajectories suggests that they were caused by two separate actions; so it is improbable this individual got these fractures from simply falling into the Sima de los Huesos, or being struck by randomly falling limestone blocks.
-They may be the result of an intentional attack by another human with a tool in the right hand, resulting in her death.
+Cranium 17 has two nearly identical, connected, rectangular perimortem depression fractures on the left frontal squama (T1 below and T2 above).
+They are consistent with powerful blunt-force trauma, passing through the bone into the brain.
+The injuries are at an acute angle and have different trajectories: 32.5°–44.8° and 49.2°, respectively.
+This suggests that they were caused by two separate actions.
+The identical shape (with the same notch in the same position) suggests that they were caused by the same object, making it is improbable that the individual incurred these fractures from falling into the Sima de los Huesos or being struck by randomly-falling limestone blocks.
+The fractures may be the result of an intentional attack by another human with a tool in their right hand, resulting in death.

-Similarly, there is evidence that the Sima de los Huesos hominins were predominantly right-handed; and in forensic medicine, multiple blows to the face above the hat brim is normally interpreted as an assault ("hat brim rule").
-This further means that the individual represented by Cranium 17 was already dead before dropping into the Sima de los Huesos, and — lacking any carnivore damage — was most likely interred by other humans.
-The perimortem fracturing on Cranium 5 on the frontal and left parietal, as well as Cranium 11 on the left parietal, may have also originated from interpersonal violence.
+These indicate that the individual represented by the Cranium 17 was dead before they were dropped into the Sima de los Huesos, and (without carnivore damage) was probably interred by other humans.
+Congruently, dental wearing patterns suggest that the Sima de los Huesos hominins were predominantly right-handed, and in forensic medicine multiple blows to the face above the hat brim are normally interpreted as an assault (the hat-brim rule).
+Perimortem fracturing on the Cranium 5 frontal and left parietal and the Cranium 11 left parietal may have also resulted from interpersonal violence.
 No defensive injuries on the arms have been discovered.

-Interpersonal violence in the fossil record is difficult to demonstrate.
-As of 2015, the only other specimens that bear some strong evidence of this in the human fossil record is the Neanderthal Shanidar 3 and the modern human Sunghir 1.
+Interpersonal violence is difficult to identify in the fossil record.
+By 2015, the only other specimens with strong evidence of this in the human fossil record were the Neanderthal Shanidar 3 and the modern human Sunghir 1.